arcee-ai/mergekit/docs/create_a_merge_method.md

 preserving non-floating buffers for exact comparison.
 Equal buffers are copied without casting; differing buffers are rejected. `out_dtype` applies only to merged outputs.
-Direct `MergeBatch` calls accept the same dtype options and use the same promotion policy.
+Both `merge_tensors` and direct `MergeBatch` calls accept the same dtype options and use the same promotion policy.
 Algorithm parameters go in the `parameters` mapping, separately from dtype and packing controls; no algorithm parameter names are reserved.